Chair, Kevin Smith - Beam Suntory

 Treasurer, Tomo Nakamura - Crowe

-Tomo is Audit Manager at Crowe.
+Tomo is Audit Senior Manager at Crowe.
 Crowe LLP is one of the largest public accounting, consulting and technology firms in the United States.
 Crowe uses its deep industry expertise to provide audit and tax services to public and private entities while also helping clients reach their goals with advisory, risk and performance services.
 Crowe serves clients worldwide as an independent member of Crowe Horwath International, one of the largest global accounting networks in the world.
 The network consists of more than 760 offices in more than 120 countries around the world.

 Yukie Cooper - Gray Construction